Klodii/dotfiles/.config/nvim/README.md

 `^` = `Ctrl`

 ### Open URL or files
-- Normal mode: `gx` opens the file or the URL in your default browser
+- Normal mode: `gx` opens the current filepath or URL in your default application/browser
+- Normal mode: `gf` edit the file whose name is under or after the cursor

 ### Movements
 Visual mode: `0` goes to beginning of the line